Advantages of Dental Bridges

 Our team at Downtown Nanaimo Dental Group is here to help you get a healthy smile back after losing a tooth or several teeth.
 After a consultation with our Nanaimo dentists on Vancouver Island, we’ll advise you on the most suitable treatment option for your unique situation.

-If finances are holding you back, we have a convenient and low cost financing option to help you get your full and healthy smile back.
+If finances are holding you back, we have a convenient and low-cost financing option to help you get your full and healthy smile back.
 Contact us today to book an appointment.

 If you suffer from a fear of the dentist, inhalation sedation or “laughing gas” could be a sedation dentistry solution sedation dentistry nanaimofor you to consider.
 Here are 6 of the advantages of this mild and temporary form of sedation dentistry.